mnlambert/HardwareStore/README.md

 Message: Today, I have begun my quest to complete this Hardware Store project.
 I am getting the plans set in order to complete this project smoothly.
 This is my first message of the project.
 I will log each time I work on this project in order to keep a detailed log on progress and a 'how to' for the project as well.
 Lets do this!
 I began by adding some classes and testing them.
 I was successful in adding the classes and testing them to make sure they work!

 Date: 01/05/2021
 Message: Today is a new day!
 I will be doing some Test Driven Development with Javascript!
+Was able to write a simple Test using Jest!
+I can count how many products are in 1 category.
+I also tried to throw an error but was unsuccessful today.
+I will try again tomorrow and see where this project takes me.